hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 - General Settings (`ssloGS_global`) are environment-specific; configure via the SSLO GUI on the target before replay
 - Per-request policy modifications made outside SSLO with strict updates disabled will not survive replay
 - Extension services (blocking page, DoH guard) must be installed separately
-- After replay, the SSLO GUI may display a warning — click the pulsing red icon in the top right of the SSLO main page GUI to reload SSLO configuration and wait 15 seconds
+- After replay, the SSLO GUI may display a warning — click the pulsing red icon in the top right of the SSLO main page GUI to reload the SSLO configuration and wait 15 seconds
 <img width="408" height="168" alt="Image" src="https://github.com/user-attachments/assets/92446ab9-4cd2-4236-9146-ad2b027450d9" />